-Our Deputy Head has overall responsibility for Additional Needs and inclusion - this means that Additional Needs issues are regularly discussed and kept under review at senior level.
+Our Assistant Head (Inclusion and SEND) has specific overall responsibility for Additional Needs and inclusion, and Mental Health.
+This means that Additional Needs issues are regularly discussed and kept under review at senior level.

-Parents/Carers can view a summary of our Additional Needs provision map in the SEND Policy.
+Parents/Carers can view a summary of our Additional Needs provision map in the Students with Special Educational Needs and/or Disabilities Policy.
 This shows the way we provide extra support for different needs: for example, when students are making slow progress in reading, writing, communication and mathematics.